 THE SIXTH SEAL

-There is much speculation in the world today over the "blood moons," but you will see the blood moon (singular) is connected to the return of Yahushua.
-You who have witnessed the so-called "blood moons” know that they needed a transfusion even to be considered "blood red," but not this one.
+There is much speculation in the world today over the "blood moons," but you will see the blood moon (singular) is connected to the actual return of Yahushua.
+If you have witnessed the so-called "blood moons," you know they needed a transfusion even to be considered "blood red," but not this one.
 It will be "red!"

-Yahushua’s return will be an awesome spectacle; and these verses do not do justice to the scene and event!
-This will not be a secret rapture: “And the glory of Yahuwah shall be revealed, and all flesh shall see it together: for the mouth of Yahuwah hath spoken it” (Isaiah 40:5, emphasis added).
-"For as lightning cometh out of the east [the direction from which Yahushua returns to the earth], and shines even unto the west; so shall also the coming of the Son of man be” (Matthew 24:27).
+Yahushua’s return will be an awesome spectacle; these verses do not do justice to the scene and the event!
+This will not be a secret rapture.
+"And the glory of Yahuwah shall be revealed, and all flesh shall see it together: for the mouth of Yahuwah hath spoken it” (Isa.
+40:5, emphasis added).
+"For as lightning comes out of the east [the direction from which Yahushua returns to the earth], and shines even unto the west; so shall also the coming of the Son of man be" (Matt.
+24:27).
 The entire sky will be lit up!

 The decisions of all will be final, and the results will be eternal.
 Repeating what was said earlier: "Multitudes, multitudes in the valley of decision: for the day of Yahuwah is near in the valley of decision.
 The sun and the moon shall be darkened, and the stars shall withdraw their shining" (Joel 3:14-15).

-“Remember now thy Creator in the days of thy youth, while the evil days come not, nor the years draw nigh, when thou shalt say, I have no pleasure in them” (Ecclesiastes 12:1, emphasis added).
-Those days are coming just as surely as you are reading this, for the verse following the one just quoted is, “While the sun, or the light, or the moon, or the stars, be not darkened” (Ecclesiastes 12:2).
-This will be taking place under the sounding of the fourth trumpet (Revelation 8:12).
-When the scenes pictured under the sixth seal (Revelation 6:12-17) occur, it will be too late to change one’s mind, but it is not too late today.
+“Remember now thy Creator in the days of thy youth, while the evil days come not, nor the years draw nigh, when thou shalt say, I have no pleasure in them” (Eccl.
+12:1, emphasis added).
+Those days are coming just as surely as you are reading this, for the verse following the one just quoted is, “While the sun, or the light, or the moon, or the stars, be not darkened” (Eccl.
+12:2).
+This will be taking place under the sounding of the fourth trumpet (Rev. 8:12).
+When the scene pictured under the sixth seal (Rev. 6:12-17) occurs, it will be too late to change one’s mind, but it is not too late today.
 Go, Tell the World of Their Danger!

 THE SEVENTH SEAL

-1. When do the scenes pictured in Revelation chapters 4 and 5 take place?
+1. When do the scenes pictured in Revelation chapters four and five take place?

-2. Where do the 24 elders come from and what is their purpose?
+2. Where do the twenty-four elders come from, and what is their purpose?